 Selection.
 A committee consisting of Law School faculty, administrators, and others will select the ARGP grantees.
-Successful applications will be announced by the end of March 2021.
-Successful applicants should be prepared to start their projects upon announcement of awards in March 2021; funds will be disbursed no later than four weeks following the announcement.
+Successful applications will be announced by the end of February 2023.
+Successful applicants should be prepared to start their projects upon announcement of awards in February 2023; funds will be disbursed no later than four weeks following the announcement.

-For questions, please contact the Anti-Racism Steering Committee at argp@law.columbia.edu.
+For questions, please argp@law.columbia.edu.

-ANTI-RACISM GRANTMAKING PROGRAM (ARGP) FALL 2020 ADDITIONAL BUDGETARY AND FINANCIAL INFORMATION
+ANTI-RACISM GRANTMAKING PROGRAM (ARGP) FALL 2022 ADDITIONAL BUDGETARY AND FINANCIAL INFORMATION